Climate communication: Barriers to understanding

 A 2022 study found that the public substantially underestimates the degree of scientific consensus that humans are causing climate change.
-Studies from 2019–2021 found scientific consensus to range from 98.7–100%.
+Studies from 2019 to 2021 found scientific consensus to range from 98.7–100%.

 Research found that 80–90% of Americans underestimate the prevalence of support for major climate change mitigation policies and climate concern.
 While 66–80% Americans support these policies, Americans estimate the prevalence to be 37–43%.
 Researchers have called this misperception a false social reality, a form of pluralistic ignorance.

 National political divides on the seriousness of climate change consistently correlate with political ideology, with right-wing opinion being more negative.

 Climate communications is heavily focused on methods for inviting larger scale public action to address climate change.
 To this end, a lot of research focuses on barriers to public understanding and action on climate change.
 Scholarly evidence shows that the information deficit model of communication—where climate change communicators assume "if the public only knew more about the evidence they would act"—doesn't work.
 Instead, argumentation theory indicates that different audiences need different kinds of persuasive argumentation and communication.
 This is counter to many assumptions made by other fields such as psychology, environmental sociology, and risk communication.

 Additionally, climate denialism by organizations, such as The Heartland Institute in the United States, and individuals introduces misinformation into public discourse and understanding.

 There are several models for explaining why the public doesn't act once more informed.
 One of the theoretical models for this is the 5 Ds model created by Per Epsten Stoknes.
 Stoknes describes 5 major barriers to creating action from climate communication: